Assistance programs Vanderburgh County and Evansville.

 - The grants and money can also go to those who have homes now or are living in apartments but are in danger of losing them or being thrown out of their housing due to lack of payment.
 The responsibility of managing and distributing the money will go to Aurora, which is a charity organization that tries to end homelessness in all parts of Vanderburgh County and Evansville.

-If you are struggling and need help or ways to get back on your feet, call the Evansville based Outreach Ministries.
-The goal of the organization is to prevent hunger, provide rent help to prevent homelessness and to help strengthen the family by providing emergency financial assistance (possibly grants) for low-income individuals who are facing a crisis or financial crisis, and to educate and advocate for social change for long term success.
-(812) 464-1025.
+If you are struggling and need help or ways to get back on your feet, call the Evansville based St. Vincent De Paul.
+The goal of the organization is to prevent hunger, provide rent help to prevent homelessness and to help strengthen the family.
+They also have financial resources for single mothers and fathers among others.
+There is also a low cost thrift store as well as some free stuff or vouchers, such as clothes, furniture and others.

-The Salvation Army (phone (812) 425-1375) runs an Emergency Family Shelter Program, which can offer support for the homeless and people facing eviction.
-There is also a Soup Kitchen and food pantry service as well as meal site.
+The Salvation Army (phone ((812) 422-4673) runs an Emergency Family Shelter Program, which can offer support for the homeless and people facing eviction.
+There is also a Soup Kitchen and free food pantry service as well as meal site.
 Other support from their Social Services includes Christmas gift donations, case management, possible financial aid in the form of no interest loans, and referrals.
-Continue Vanderburgh County Salvation Army assistance.

 Possibly the number one agency to call is the Community Action Program of Evansville & Vanderburgh Co., Inc. (CAPE).
 They offer dozens of services and assistance programs, including.

 Call the Community Action Program of Evansville & Vanderburgh Co., Inc. (CAPE) at (812) 425-4241.Several other services may be offered as well, including home rehabilitation, Head Start, and transitional housingn among them.
-Read more Community Action Program of Evansville and Vanderburgh County.
+Read more on Community Action Program of Evansville and Vanderburgh County.

 Programs are also focused on meeting the needs of senior citizens too.
 While not as common, as funding is limited, qualified Vanderburgh families may be able to obtain financial assistance for bills, medications and housing coasts.
 This can include rent, mortgage, or utilities.
 Other aid may be provided as well.
-Read Vanderburgh Catholic Charities.
+Read about Vanderburgh County Catholic Charities.

-Vanderburgh County free clothing closets and furniture banks offer low income families free basic needs, such as clothes, winter coats, and holiday assistance.
+Vanderburgh County free clothing closets and furniture banks offer low income families free basic needs, such as clothes, winter coats, holiday assistance and other stuff.
 More moderate income residents can acquire gently used goods at regional thrift stores.

 Throughout the county there are several free or low cost food banks.
 They may have also have other goods for Vanderburgh families.
-This can include clothing, hot meals, and other basic goods.
+This can include clothing, hot meals, hygiene supplies, and other basic goods.
 Hundreds of families turn to the centers in their time of need.

 Other charities also provide food or basic needs.
-In addition to the sites below, find more Vanderburgh food pantries.
+In addition to the sites below, find more Vanderburgh County food pantries.

 The River at Evansville can be reached at (812) 422-8102 and is based in Evansville.
 Free groceries, meals, and other goods.